2026 Preserving Place: The Santa Fe Continuum - Speaker and Moderator bios and affiliations

 Mayrah Udvardi, (AIA, LEED AP BD+C, NCARB), Design Director, Model of Architecture Serving Society https://modelofarchitecture.org/

-Mayrah is an architect, educator, and Design Director with MASS Design Group.
+Udvardi is an architect, educator, and Design Director with MASS Design Group.
 Her work is grounded in a deep commitment to living ecosystems, environmental justice, and architecture's role in equitably redefining territory worldwide.
-Since 2018, Mayrah has led and contributed to over 45 projects across the region in support of creative nonprofits, Tribal, and rural communities.
+Since 2018, Udvardi has led and contributed to over 45 projects across the region in support of creative nonprofits, Tribal, and rural communities.
 Prior to MASS, she worked with Sustainable Native Communities Collaborative on building design and technical capacity in Indian Country, with Urban- Think Tank on community-led shack upgrading in South Africa, with Global Citizens for Sustainable Development on migrant housing in India, and with Enterprise Community Partners on documenting best practices in affordable housing.
-Mayrah holds a Master of Architecture with Honors from Columbia University, a Bachelor of Arts in Architecture and Environmental Studies with Honors from Wellesley College, and is the recipient of Kinne, Watson, Schiff, Albright, Noble Foundation, and Aspen Ideas Festival Fellowships and AirWG and ZK/U Artist Residencies.
+Udvardi holds a Master of Architecture with Honors from Columbia University, a Bachelor of Arts in Architecture and Environmental Studies with Honors from Wellesley College, and is the recipient of Kinne, Watson, Schiff, Albright, Noble Foundation, and Aspen Ideas Festival Fellowships and AirWG and ZK/U Artist Residencies.
 She has taught at Kent CAED, Barnard College, and the Santa Fe Art Institute, and is the author of "On Fragile Architecture: Exploring Causes of Indigenous Housing Insecurity" and "Bangalore: Urban Development and Environmental Justice."
-Mayrah has called Santa Fe home since 2013 and stewards a 100-year-old adobe with her partner and daughter along Agua Fria Street.
+Udvardi has called Santa Fe home since 2013 and stewards a 100-year-old adobe with her partner and daughter along Agua Fria Street.
 Connect with her in English, Deutsch, Español, हिंदी, or اردو.

 Model of Architecture Serving Society